 2. Who do you know who can help?
 Your network is your most powerful tool and is often left underutilized.
-Your coach can help you establish talking points, approaches and networking strategies that will rally your network community to help manage change or if needed, find a better position.
+Don’t wait too long to reach out to them for support and advice.
+Who knows?
+They may even have something better within their own organization and help you make professional switch.
+Your coach can also help you establish talking points, approaches and networking strategies that will rally your network community to help manage change or if needed, find a better position.

 3. How long can you hold out before quitting?
 Time does heal, but not every job is salvageable.
 So you need to explore how long you can “healthily” stay employed before giving notice.
 It’s often easier (but not necessary) to find a job when you have a job, because resources, including a large network, are at your disposal.
 And when you are gainfully contributing, employers can more clearly see your value.

 4. Did you know that planning a transition will make your current job better?
 Our brains are wired toward hope.
 And when we have it, everything seems a little brighter.
-One of the strategies we developed was to look at ways in which Carly could continue to build her skills set and make positive contributions to her new company while unleashing her transition plan.
+After all, you deserve to be happy.
+One of the strategies that Carly and I worked on together was looking for ways she could build her skills set and make positive contributions to her new company while simultaneously unleashing her career transition plan.
 This delicate, yet critical, combination of efforts improves dispositions while paying off in the long run.

 5. How will you address this “blip” in your career marketing materials and in your next interview?
 Your employment record follows you wherever you go and so do referrals, so no matter the duration of the position, you want to end on a good note.
 When you do, it’s much easier to honestly and strategically tell your story.